BenK03/Advent-of-Code/README.md

 ### 🧑‍🔧 Why am I participating?
 ---
 In general for skill development but, more specifically I want perfect my python skills and keep developing my Go skills.
-The Advent of Code also interests me because there unique challenges.
+The Advent of Code also interests me because their unique challenges.
 It allows me to learn things that I don't get to work on a ton.
 My passion for learning and solving challenges has brought me to participate.

 ### 📝 Guide